BrainyBeeBrainyBee

 ConceptMathematical FormulaPurpose

-Grid Pointxi=a+iΔxx_i = a + i\Delta xIdentifies the exact xx-coordinates used for evaluating endpoints.
+Grid Pointxi=a+iΔxx_i = a + i\Delta xxi=a+iΔxIdentifies the exact xxx-coordinates used for evaluating endpoints.

 Hierarchical Outline